By Carol Balawyder 5 stars

 I can highly recommend this collection to read in one sitting or to dip into when you are in need of gentle and uplifting moments.

-5 Stars: Jane Sturgeon – More Than Coffee: So Much More Than a Memoir of Verse and Prose – June 17, 2022
+By Jane Sturgeon – More Than Coffee: So Much More Than a Memoir of Verse and Prose 5 stars

 I loved every word in this book.
 Scott’s style and loving expression took me into the heart of life and to what truly matters.
 Her thoughts of Wil, her father-in-law, are compassionate and delightful in equal measure.
 Scott’s love for her family and the life she and Matt have built for their children shine through.
 Belonging and Riding With The Wind are two of my favourite poems.

 More Than Coffee is a delight from start to finish and I highly recommend it to anyone who needs a dip into the magic of life.